 5-11 yr olds: Campers will explore the woods through free play, structured games, and activities.
 Imagine you lived in the woods.
 How would you stay warm and safe at night?
 What would you eat and drink?
 Create your own shelters, traps, and learn how to find your way out of the wilderness.

 5-11 Year Olds: Campers will explore the farm through a global eye.
-We will sing songs and investigate many parts of the world through farm, food and craft activities.
+We will investigate many parts of the world through farm, food and craft activities.